Last fact-checked: 24 February 2020

 Remember to ask your insurance company what forms and information they require from your dentist, as you will want to remember to take these with you to Mexico.

-Winter months are particularly busy in Nuevo Progreso as snowbirds and retirees pack the town to escape the cold winter weathers.
+Winter months are particularly busy in Nuevo Progreso as snowbirds and retirees pack the town to escape the cold winter weather.
 December through March is peak season.
 Border waits may be long during this time of year and the dental clinics will be busy, so try to schedule your appointment as far ahead as you can.

 Because of the high temperatures, summer is the least busy time in Nuevo Progreso.
 If you can take the heat, you will find some great summer bargains as hotels, restaurants and other establishments offer frequent summer promotional prices.
 Similarly, dentists often offer the best discounts and other promotions over the summer.
 Border crossing times are much shorter as well, and crowds much more manageable once you're settled into town.